-Before I joined my first walking group, on a hiking holiday, I knew there would be some physical health benefits to walking four hours a day.
-But I didn’t think of the other benefits that a walking group could bring, such as the social aspect and even the mental health benefits.
+Before I joined my first walking group, on a walking holiday in the UK, I knew there would be some physical health benefits to walking four hours a day.
+But I didn’t think of the other benefits that a walking group could bring, such as the social aspect and even the mental health benefits (opens in new tab).

 But, where do you start when thinking of joining a walking group?
 And how will you benefit personally by joining one?
 Lace up your boots, grab some of the best walking socks and let’s walk through the basics.

 Health benefits of walking clubs

 The NHS recommends 150 minutes of activity a week (opens in new tab); some find that fitness apps or devices (opens in new tab) help them record these minutes and steps.
 I aim to do 10,000 steps a day and, when I was on my walking holiday, I was doing around 20,000 a day – and I quickly saw the health benefits.

 As I was walking, my heart rate increased.
 Plus, I was burning calories (opens in new tab) and being in the outdoors was great for my mental wellbeing.
 Dr Nick Summerton, who is a GP and a keen walker, says that the long-term health benefits of walking are vast: “You’re less likely to suffer from heart problems, diabetes (opens in new tab), strokes (opens in new tab), dementia (opens in new tab) and even cancer if you get out and walk more.
 Plus, you will generally feel better in yourself, which is important, especially during a pandemic.”